zeraien/SQLiteLibrary/README.md

 So once an SQL transaction is started, all other database access will be put on hold until the thread that begun the transaction calls `commit`.

-Note: A single query outside a transaction calls begin/commit, and so follows the above principle.
+Note: A single query outside a transaction calls `begin` and `commit`, and thus follows the above principle.

 ### Rollback